tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Review all models for compliance with guidelines
 - [x] Clean up old Load model references after migration
 - [ ] The project was originally written for Rails 7 but got hibernated.
 On reawakening, it was upgraded to Rails 8.
 It has never been deployed to production, so Rails 8 upgrade is not yet officially declared complete.
-- [ ] Improve has_one validation on tagable, possibly include database constraint.
+- [x] Improve has_one validation on tagable, possibly include database constraint.
-- [ ] Improve has_one validation on demandable, possibly include database constraint.
+- [x] Improve has_one validation on demandable, possibly include database constraint.
+   - Database constraints deferred due to risk of locking database.
+Continue with inclusion of orphans on index displays, and manual clean up.
 - [ ] Nest project related resource under projects to improve security around assignment to other than the current project.

 ## Refactoring Opportunities